-The Personal and Practitioner Development (PPD) modules are by definition about development, and are assessed with workbooks and reflective essays that you complete at your own pace across the three years of the course.
+The Personal and Practitioner Development (PPD) modules are by definition about development, and are assessed with reflective essays, presentations and discussions across the three years of the programme.

 When you study Chinese Medicine Practice (CMP) you will be learning how to diagnose using different methods, so some CMP assessments are traditional written exams, whilst others might utilise video technology or be assessed by portfolios complied throughout your training.

 Tui Na specific assessments include a Practical/ Oral exam on your Tui Na techniques, a reflective learning diary, a written case study and continuous assessment of your performance in the teaching clinic.

 The City College of Acupuncture programme is structured in such a way that different assessments are due at different times, enabling you to schedule and pace your work across the semesters.

 If you fail an assignment or exam then you are allowed to resubmit or resit the assessment.
 If you fail a second time then you will be required to repeat the module you have failed at your own expense.
 This may or may not affect the speed of your progress through the course.

 Our Two Year Licentiate in Tui Na course is assessed at levels four and five.

 1 Year Licentiate in Tui Na for Acupuncturists and QualifiedTCM Practitioners